Automatic Map Density Selection for Locally-Performant Visual Place Recognition: Experimental Setup

 \subsubsection{Nordland dataset}

-This dataset~\cite{sunderhauf2013we} captures a 728 km train journey in Norway recorded across four seasons.
-Following standard practice~\cite{hausler2021patch, camara2020visual}, we remove segments where train speed falls below 15 km/h using the provided GPS data.
-We use the fall and spring traverses as Ref1 and Ref2, and the summer traverse as Qry1.
-We use the first 20,000 images with segment distance $d = 200$ m resulting in 100 segments.
-We assume each image is approximately $1m$ apart, and we use a ground truth tolerance of $\pm 50$ m.
+The Nordland dataset~\cite{sunderhauf2013we} captures a 728 km train journey in Norway recorded across four seasons.
+Following standard practice~\cite{hausler2021patch, camara2020visual}, we remove sections where train speed falls below 15 km/h using the provided GPS data.
+We use the autumn and spring traverses as Ref1 and Ref2, and the summer traverse as Qry1.
+We retain the first 20,000 spatially aligned images with segment distance $d = 7,900$ m, corresponding to approximately 200 frames per segment and yielding 100 segments.
+Consecutive images are approximately 39 m apart, and we use a ground-truth tolerance of $\pm 1,990$ m, corresponding to approximately 50 frames.